MartinPdeS/PyMieSim/Docs/source/Intro.rst

     - cartopy

-Those depedencies are included in the "requirements.txt" file and can be installed using the command
+Those depedencies are included in the "requirements.txt" file and can be installed using the command:

 .. code-block:: console
    :linenos: